ydb-platform/benchhelpers/tpcc/ydb/README.md

 ```

 Prerequisites to run TPC-C client:
-1. Install Java 21.
+1. Install Java 21 (note, that the scripts updates `/usr/local/bin/java` symlink).
+Should be used only for testing purposes.
 You can use `../../common/install_java21.sh --hosts tpcc.hosts`
-2. Install YDB's [fork](https://github.com/ydb-platform/tpcc) of benchbase into your home folder on each machine.
+2. Install YDB's [TPC-C](https://github.com/ydb-platform/tpcc) into your home folder on each machine.
 You have two options: build it on your own or use the prebuilt package.
 Here you can find prebuilt [benchbase-ydb.tgz](https://storage.yandexcloud.net/ydb-benchmark-builds/benchbase-ydb.tgz).

 To install the package, execute the following (note, that if you don't specify the package, the script will download the latest from the internet):